4 Foolproof Ways to Remove Plaque from Your Dog’s Teeth

-Oxyfresh Pet Oral Hygiene Solution is “top dog” when it comes to oral hygiene solutions:
+Oxyfresh Pet Dental Water Additive is “top dog” when it comes to oral hygiene solutions:

-- Easy to use: add 1 capful straight to your dog’s bowl and you’re good to go!
+- Easy to use: add 1 capful right in your dog’s bowl.

 - Made with Oxygene® – Oxyfresh’s safe, non-toxic odor-neutralizing ingredient that you won’t find anywhere else!

 Get the same benefits of tooth brushing with none of the hassle.
 Order Oxyfresh Pet Dental Water Additive and get rid of your dog’s plaque, fast!
 10 seconds a day is all it takes!